mpv-player/mpv/DOCS/man/lua.rst

     This will print the message ``the key was pressed`` when ``x`` was pressed.

     The user can remap these key bindings.
-Then the user has to put the following into his input.conf to remap the command to the ``y`` key:
+Then the user has to put the following into their input.conf to remap the command to the ``y`` key:

     ::